August 18th 2018

 A tribute to John Coltrane by the Géraud Portal Quartet.

 Fantastic musicians, both awesomely free and awesomely connected.

-You will find here the video I made.
+You will find here the video I made the next day.

 Thanks for listening and watching.